kwant-project/kwant/doc/source/tutorial/tutorial4.rst

     :end-before: #HIDDEN_END_zydk

-Here we use in contrast to the previous example a sparse matrix and the sparse linear algebra functionality of scipy (this requires scipy version >= 0.9.0; since the remaining part of the example does not depend on this eigenenergy calculation, a ``try``-block simply skips this calculation if a lower scipy version is installed.)
+Here we use in contrast to the previous example a sparse matrix and the sparse linear algebra functionality of SciPy (this requires SciPy version >= 0.9.0; since the remaining part of the example does not depend on this eigenenergy calculation, a ``try``-block simply skips this calculation if a lower SciPy version is installed.)

 The code for computing the band structure and the conductance is identical to the previous examples, and needs not be further explained here.